Back in May, I sent an email to my list, letting them know I was available to work on Ionic projects.

-I got an email from Cesar who wanted to talk about building an app with Ionic 2.
+I got an email from Cesar who wanted to talk about building an app with Ionic Framework.

-He’s a high school college counselor, and has spent the past 7 years guiding high school seniors through the college application process.
+He’s a high school college counselor and has spent the past seven years guiding high school seniors through the college application process.

 Over the years he was able to help hundreds of students get to college but grew increasingly frustrated at his inability to help even more students.
-He wanted to find a way to rapidly scale up.
+He wanted to find a way to scale up rapidly.

-His idea was awesome, he wanted to transfer all of his knowledge into an app that allowed students to follow a proven framework to get into college.
+His idea was excellent, he wanted to transfer all of his knowledge into an app that allowed students to follow a proven framework to get into college.

 The app needed to allow students to:

 - Enter their academic information and then based on test results calculate their chances of getting accepted (yup, all 2000+ colleges in the US).

 - The calculations would let students know which schools were safe bets (Safety), which were unlikely (Moonshots), and everything in between.

 - Create a list of colleges they were interested in, then filter that list by admissibility and offer information about those colleges.

 - Then offer them a complete step by step to do list guiding them through the actual application process.